forhad35/kodeeo_app/README.md

 This application is made for  Kodeeo LTD.

 ## Getting Started
-##### Contributors : Kodeeo Intern Trainee Programmers - Forhad Ali & Sakhawat Hosain.
+##### Contributors : Kodeeo Intern Trainee Programmers - Forhad Ali & Sakhawat Hossain.

 This project has made by Flutter Framework(Dart Language).